theftprevention/event-constructor-polyfill/README.md

 ## List of omitted constructors

 The following event constructors are not polyfilled by this script.
-If an event interface is not polyfilled by this script, but is not listed in the table below, then it does not have a documented `initEvent` method associated with it.

 Event interface | Reason for omission
 ---|---